This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Visit Johnston Canyon

-Johnston Canyon is a great place to visit in Banff as it can be hiked on both a winter and summer itinerary in Banff.
-In fact, the canyon is completely different in each season so regardless if you’ve done it in one season before, you’re going to want to do it in the other.
+Johnston Canyon is one of the best hikes in Banff, which can be walked as part of a winter and summer itinerary in Banff.
+In fact, the canyon is completely different in each season, so regardless if you’ve done it in one season before, you’re going to want to do it in the other.

 At the canyon, the main trail people hike is to the lower and upper falls.
-To the lower falls, it’s a 1.1 km walk along a relatively flat path that takes around 15 minutes to reach.
-If you’re heading to the upper falls, it’s another 1.5 km walk from the lower falls.
-For a return trip to the upper falls allow around two hours.
+To the lower falls, it’s a 1.1 km (0.68 mi) walk along a relatively flat path that takes around 15 minutes to reach.
+If you’re heading to the upper falls, it’s another 1.5 km (0.93 mi) walk from the lower falls.
+For a return trip to the upper falls, we’d suggest allowing around two hours.

 4. Canoe on the river